izwauld/HumGuess/README.md

 ## Data Generation

-The project pipeline looks like this:

-As can be seen, the first step is to create the input data, namely the mel-spectrograms that will be fed into the CNN.
+The first step is to create the input data, namely the mel-spectrograms that will be fed into the CNN.
 All operations are sheltered under the`generate_data` function in `util_functs.py`, but I will go through the indiviidual steps of the data generation anyway.

 The first task is to create our **input clips** from which mel-spectrograms are produced.
 The clips are 6 seconds in length (a number I found to be reasonably short enough for song prediction, but it is tunable).
 This code snippet illustrates the clip generation process: